Kiran7007/Interview-Preparation/dsa/arrays.md

 ### Answer

-- **Deep explanation:** Linked lists support \(O(1)\) insertion in the middle after you’ve found the split point; mergesort’s merge step can splice nodes without allocating a separate array buffer like array mergesort often does.
+- **In plain words:** Linked lists support \(O(1)\) insertion in the middle after you’ve found the split point; mergesort’s merge step can splice nodes without allocating a separate array buffer like array mergesort often does.
-- **Internal working:** Merge two sorted lists by pointer rewiring; divide list via slow/fast pointers.
+- **How it works:** Merge two sorted lists by pointer rewiring; divide list via slow/fast pointers.
-- **Trade-offs:** Quicksort on lists is less standard; mergesort is stable and \(O(n \log n)\) worst case with appropriate implementation.
+- **What to watch for:** Quicksort on lists is less standard; mergesort is stable and \(O(n \log n)\) worst case with appropriate implementation.
-- **Real-world example:** Merging sorted event streams in a custom in-memory timeline buffer.
+- **Example:** Merging sorted event streams in a custom in-memory timeline buffer.

 ### Code example